YutaSeki36/gombok/README.md

 # gomok
-Accessor generation library for Go structs like Lombol
+Accessor generation library for Go structs like Lombok